NBA : Bill Russell throws tough ratings on Trump for National Anthem

 Sport.es

-Russell threw tough names against Trump, whom he said is “divisive and cowardly” while contesting his claim that kneeling is disrespectful.
+Russell launched harsh qualifications against Trump, whom he said is « divisive and cowardly » while contesting his claim that kneeling is disrespectful.
 Originally, Russell shared the photo of himself kneeling in September 2017.

 In that image, around his neck he wears the Presidential Medal of Freedom, which was awarded to him by former US President Barack Obama in 2011 for his efforts in the civil rights movement.